scoramg/eMODiTS/README.md

   * java eMODiTS.jar 100 15 300 0.2 0.8 8 3 1 38

 ### Datasets
-The employed datasets are MATLAB files containing the train and test data called <DATASET_NAME>_TRAIN and <DATASET_NAME>_TEST,
+The employed datasets are MATLAB files containing the train and test data called <DATASET_NAME>_TRAIN and <DATASET_NAME>_TEST, respectively, obtained from the UCR repository [1].
- * respectively, obtained from the UCR repository.
+LIMITS variable is the lower and upper value found in the datasets to fix the domain of the decision variables.

- * LIMITS variable is the lower and upper value found in the datasets to fix the domain of the decision variables.
+[1] Chen, Yanping and Keogh, Eamonn and Hu, Bing and Begum, Nurjahan and Bagnall, Anthony and Mueen, Abdullah and Batista, Gustavo.
+The UCR Time Series Classification Archive.
+July 2015. www.cs.ucr.edu/~eamonn/time_series_data/.